 Sex as refuge

-Much pornography has shades of these harms, since many of the pictures and videos online weren’t created through joyful connection, but out of the desperation of the actors and exploitation of the creators.
-It’s a delusion to ignore the suffering behind the creation of exploitive pornography, and our contribution to this suffering as consumers of it.
+A lot of pornography has shades of these harms, since many of the pictures and videos online weren’t created through joyful connection, but out of the desperation of the actors and exploitation of the creators.
+I think it’s a delusion to ignore the suffering behind the creation of exploitive pornography, and our contribution to this suffering as consumers of it.

 Even with non-exploitive types of pornography, the act of sex can become disengaged from its purpose of connecting with another human being to become a lonely activity.
 A trick of evolution makes us respond to a video’s moving pattern of light as if it’s a real partner, a real connection.
 But, like the super-stimulus of junk food, pornography often leaves a psychological residue of dissatisfaction—increasing, rather than satisfying desire.